randomicon00/todohtmx/readme.md

 ## How to Run

-First, you need to clone the repository:
+First, the repository using the following command:

 ```bash
 git clone https://github.com/randomicon00/todohtmx.git
 ```

-Then start a virtual environment using the command:
+Then, start a virtual environment using the command:

 ```bash
 python3 -m venv <env-name>